Pellagius/Xplor-ToyRobotTest/ReadMe.txt

 Running RobotTestMain

-Open the zip and you will find a folder called RobotTest.
-Please drag this folder to wherever you would like, then navigate to this location in the Terminal/Command line.
+In the folder called RobotTest you will find all necessary files.
+Please drag the folder RobotTest to wherever you would like, then navigate to this location in the Terminal/Command line.

 Enter the following command: